ParkerFamilyDevelopment/DynamicCMS/README.md

 # DynamicCMS-Modules
-Official modules for DynamicCMS by Parker Family Development
+Official modules for DynamicCMS by Parker Family Development.

+In order to submit your modules for inclusion in this repository,submit a pull request and it will be evaluated by our development team.